 If you’re looking for a suit that will be useful year-round and aren’t so worried about breaking it up and using them as separates, you can’t go wrong with a navy single-breasted, two button, double vent suit in worsted wool… like here, here, here, or this and this.
 The choices are endless.

 This is not the most exciting suit you can choose, though it’s extremely versatile and something you can wear to practically any formal occasion.
-The best way to add variety to a basic suit is to have a wide selection of shirts, ties, and accessories.
+The best way to add variety to a basic suit is to have a wide selection of

 Need versatility?
 Look for a flexible fabric